 - 1. For grievances involving non-reappointment, see "Grounds for Grievance of Non-Reappointment" (below). - 2.
-For those involving denial of tenure or denial of promotion, see "Grievance Procedure for Denial of Tenure or Promotion" (below).
-For grievances involving termination of a tenured faculty member, see "Termination of Tenured Faculty for Cause" (below). - 3.
-Faculty members dissatisfied with decisions affecting their salaries may forward a documented appeal through their dean to the provost.
-Only after following this procedure may faculty members refer the matter to the Faculty Grievance Committee.
+For those involving denial of tenure or denial of promotion, see "Grievance Procedure for Denial of Tenure or Promotion" (below). - 3.
+For grievances involving termination of a faculty member, see "Termination of Faculty for Cause" (below).

-For grievances or procedures other than those stated in the sections above, including material breaches of special contractual obligations of the university, the faculty member shall attempt to resolve the issue at the department level.
-If a solution cannot be obtained at this level, the redress may be pursued through the offices of dean, provost, and president.
-If redress cannot be obtained from any of these officers, the faculty member may appeal to the Faculty Grievance Committee.
-If this committee finds that there are grounds for a grievance, it shall try to resolve the matter through mediation or other appropriate action.
-The committee shall report its recommendations and reasons to the faculty member and to the president.
-The president shall be the final university authority to whom a grievance may be submitted.
+Other grievances include but are not limited to decision affecting compensation, efforts to compromise academic freedom, and material breaches of special contractual obligations of the university.
+The faculty member must first attempt to resolve any such grievance at the department level.
+If a solution cannot be obtained at this level, the redress should be pursued through the offices of dean and provost.
+Only after following this procedure may faculty members refer the matter to the Faculty Appellate Panel.

+The panel will examine all evidence submitted by the complainant and respondent(s) and may request to hear testimony from any parties involved.
+The panel will report its findings, including recommendations for redress, to the complainant and to the president.
+The president will be the final university authority to whom a grievance may be submitted.

-All days referred to in this procedure are calendar days; however, when the last day of such a period falls on a weekend or university holiday, the effective date shall be the next regular business day.
+All days referred to in this procedure are business days; however, when the last day of such a period falls on a weekend or university holiday, the effective date shall be the next regular business day.
 The first day in the period shall be the day after the actual day of notification.